List of historical markers of the Philippines in the Negros Island Region

 This list of historical markers installed by the National Historical Commission of the Philippines (NHCP) in the Negros Island Region is an annotated list of people, places, or events in the region that have been commemorated by cast-iron plaques issued by the said commission.
 The plaques themselves are permanent signs installed in publicly visible locations on buildings, monuments, or in special locations.

 While many Cultural Properties have historical markers installed, not all places marked with historical markers are designated into one of the particular categories of Cultural Properties.

-This article lists one hundred and sixty-two (62) markers from the Negros Island Region, including one (1) that is part of the Quincentennial historical markers series.
+This article lists 62 markers from the Negros Island Region, including one that is part of the Quincentennial historical markers series.

 Negros Occidental

-This article lists forty-eight (48) markers from the Province of Negros Occidental.
+This table lists 48 markers from the province of Negros Occidental.